wheaty95/ArcadeCarMovement/README.md

 # Arcade Car Movement #

-Simple Aracde Car Movement In Unity
+Simple Arcade Car Movement In Unity

 You can see for the example, that the trick is to move a sphere and align the cars position with it.
 We also rotate the car model to align with the surface.